Racine College

 The historic buildings that make up the traditional cloistered quadrangle campus are among the few collegiate neo-Gothic buildings that survive in the Midwest.
 Despite their location, they are considered part of the East Coast College architectural tradition.
 In part because of its limited use, the campus has remained relatively intact since its construction, which took place between 1852 and 1876.
-The builder of much of the campus was Lucas Bradley, a noted Racine architect, who designed the campus in accordance with plans by J.F.
+Much of the campus was constructed by Lucas Bradley, a renowned Racine architect, who designed it in accordance with plans by J.F.
 Miller of New York.
-Like many historic buildings in southeastern Wisconsin, the Racine College buildings are largely composed of Cream City brick.
+Like many historic buildings in southeastern Wisconsin, the Racine College structures are largely composed of Cream City brick.

 History

 Early years (1852-1859)

 Racine College was first conceived at an Episcopal Church conference held in Milwaukee in 1851.
 Bishop Jackson Kemper, who headed the meeting, became the founder of the college even before a site had been laid out for it.
 Prominent citizens of Racine, including Marshall Strong and Dr. Elias Smith, successfully lobbied to have the college built in their city and raised funds for a rural six-acre site on a bluff overlooking the lake.
 The state legislature granted the institution a charter on March 3, 1852.
 The first classes began in May of that year, which were held in a rented room in the city because the college was still under construction.
 Construction of the first college building, Park Hall, was not finished until September 1853.

 The first major expansion to the college came in 1857, when a second building was deemed necessary.
 Lucas Bradley, one of Racine's most prominent architects, was chosen to design the building, which he chose to make "a twin to the first".
 This building, Kemper Hall, was completed in the autumn of 1859.
 During the same year, the national economy was suffering the end of the Panic of 1857, and Racine began to be affected.
 This depression encouraged Racine to merge with St. John's Hall, a small theological institution in Delafield.
 The school there closed and its faculty moved to Racine, including its rector, James DeKoven, who became warden of Racine College thereafter.